zzzprojects/learn-orm/tutorials/dapper-rainbow/async-operations.md

 # Async Operations

-Typically, async operations are used when you are working with outside systems, like making calls to an external database, web API, etc. to optimize your code while waiting for these external systems to respond, especially if they take more than a few milliseconds.
+Typically, async operations are used when working with outside systems, like making calls to an external database, web API, etc., to optimize your code while waiting for these external systems to respond, especially if they take more than a few milliseconds.

 So far, we have performed all synchronous operations, but **Dapper.Rainbow** also fully supports async versions of all of the primary methods.